FIT FOR OFFSHORE RENEWABLES PROGRAMMES

 The F4OR programme works with UK supply chain companies to support their entry and growth in the offshore renewable sector.
 Here are the latest F4OR opportunities including national and regional cohorts across the UK.

-Expressions of interest are now open for our inagural Fit for Offshore Renewables (F4OR) programme across Scottish island and coastal communities.
+Expressions of interest for our 2025 South Wales Fit for Offshore Renewables (F4OR) programme are now open.

-Click here to download the F4OR Scottish Islands & Coastal Communities scope and guidance document.
+Click here to download the F4OR South Wales Scope & Guidance document.

 There are a wide range of tangible outcomes created by the programme, both for individual companies and the industry as a whole.
 These include measurable benefits such as securing new contract wins or company growth, and softer benefits such as growing a company’s confidence in their abilities or expanding their business network.